0

 On March 8, 2012, the Kentucky Transportation Cabinet awarded an emergency repair contract to Hall Contracting of Kentucky, Inc. The contract called for repairing and reopening the bridge before the upcoming Memorial Day weekend.
 The same company had also completed emergency repairs to the Sherman Minton Bridge between New Albany, IN and Louisville, KY on a contract with the Indiana Department of Transportation.
 The bridge was reopened on May 25, 2012.

-Text imported from Wikipedia article "Eggner's Ferry Bridge" and modified on 15 November 2021 according to the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Eggner''s Ferry Bridge" and modified on November 15, 2021 according to the CC-BY-SA 4.0 International license.

 Participants